 Consultant for UNU-WIDER Project “Southern Engines of Global Growth: China, India, Brazil, and South Africa”, 2008

-Interests: innovation and economic development, Asia’s urban sustainability, international planning and development.
+Interests: innovation and economic development, urban sustainability, international planning and development.

 (1) Innovation & economic development in China, India and East Asia

-(2) Urbanization and sustainability in contemporary China, Mongolia, and Southeast and North Asia (Cambodia, Laos, Myanmar, Vietnam, and Siberia).
+(2) Urbanization and sustainability in SENA (Southeast, East, &North Asia) included countries: China, Mongolia, Cambodia, Laos, Myanmar, Vietnam, and North Asia of Russia

 Recently Funded Research